 Assessments are based on a length structured framework linked to a model of annual length increment distributions.
 The model is fit to the data detailed above.

-Trajectories of male biomasses relative to K{sp} estimated for each Super-area and for the resource as a whole are shown in Figure 3a and b respectively, with those for the corresponding annual catches (with and without poaching) shown in Figure 4.
+Trajectories of male biomasses estimated for each Super-area and for the resource as a whole are shown in Figure 2, with those for the corresponding annual catches shown in Figure 3.